HorizonsQT/msfs-avionics-mirror/src/workingtitle-aircraft-cj4/README.md

-# Working Title SR22T
+# Working Title CJ4

-This is the source code for the Working Title SR22T for MSFS.
+This is the source code for the WT21 plugins for the Working Title CJ4 for MSFS.
 To compile simply run:

     npm i && npm run build

 Once compiled the final output will be in the `dist` directory.
-However, this is not a full package that can be deployed in the sim, it only represents the Working Title modifications to the original Asobo TBM.
+However, it does not create manifest or layout files -- these will need to be prepared by the user based on instructions and various tooling available online.